-Lymphadema Control and Assistance
+Lymphedema Control and Assistance

 The lymphatic system is the vessels, tissues and blood that carry the liquid, lymph, throughout the body.
-When there are cancerous cells in lymphatic liquid, they can build up in vessels and nodes (areas that filter lymphs), or as tumors, causing pain and infections as cancer bodies continue to multiply.
-This includes lympatic areas such as the tonsils, the thyroid, the spleen, breast tissue, the groin, under the arms, the neck, and areas bone marrow.
-Once damage is caused in these areas either from the cancer itself, or from radiation treatments, infections, and scarring, it is important that patients address the damage and help repair the body.
+When there are cancerous cells in lymphatic liquid, they can build up in vessels and nodes (areas that filter lymphs), or as tumours, causing pain and infections as cancer bodies continue to multiply.
+This includes lymphatic areas such as the tonsils, the thyroid, the spleen, breast tissue, the groin, under the arms, the neck, and areas bone marrow.
+Once the damage is caused in these areas either from cancer itself, or from radiation treatments, infections, and scarring, it is important that patients address the damage and help repair the body.

 Physiotherapists can assist by draining lymphatic tissues and by increasing a patient’s range of motion.
 Manual Lymphatic Drainage is a procedure done by a Physiotherapist and includes two massage motions—one that clears the fluid and one that helps the body to reabsorb lymph.

-Your Physiotherapist will place pressure in the area that needs drainage, slowly pushing the build up out of the lymph area, creating an opening for new lymph to flow through.
+Your Physiotherapist will place pressure in the area that needs drainage, slowly pushing the build-up out of the lymph area, creating an opening for new lymph to flow through.
 To get a system of flow back through the affected area, your Physiotherapist will start from an area furthest from the point of pain, and gently massage the muscles in an upward motion.

 Neuropathic Pain Physiotherapy and Peripheral Pain Physiotherapy